janakeks/dyna/README.md

 ## Translation

 Dyna is available in major languages and complete translation-ready.
 See the translation status and help translating Dyna on [Poeditor.com](https://poeditor.com/join/project/t3gmD1eDOu).
+Please help translating Dyna into your language.
+Create a Poeditor-Login and send me a request, it is so easy to donate.
 Read more about translation in the [translation issue](https://github.com/dyna-press/dyna/issues/25).

 ## Quality